Program on International Law and Relations in Asia

 Professor Frank Upham

 Each time the colloquium is taught, we bring into the classroom a different selection of leading scholars to share their works in progress on cutting-edge issues in international law of consequence to East Asian countries.
-Topics may include maritime disputes, national security issues related to cyber commerce and big data, continuing tensions produced by transitional justice litigation, human rights concerns, proposed reforms to international regimes such as trade and investment, or other timely topics of concerns to scholars, governments, or international civil society.
+Topics have included maritime disputes, national security issues related to cyber commerce and big data, transitional justice litigation, human rights, government responses to demographic change, proposed reforms to the international trade and investment regimes, and other timely topics of concern to scholars, governments, and international civil society.

 USALI Faculty Director José E. Alvarez